The Trek Writers

 I hiked solo from Maine to Georgia in 2014 and from Denver to Durango in 2015.
 I continue to log miles and slay summits in Asheville North Carolina.
 Come take a hike with me at Blue Ridge Hiking Company!

 I am a thru-hiker wannabe who has hiked sections of the AT in NH, NJ, PA, VA and NC.
 I fell in love with hiking and backpacking over forty years ago.
 Yes, I am that old!
 Along the way I took a NOLS Outdoor Educator Course, a LNT Master Educator Course, and two Wilderness First Aid Courses.
 I also enjoy sea kayaking and most recently cycling.
+I work part time as a Customer Service Specialist with REI.
 In other words, I love the outdoors and adventure.

 Hello friends!
 We are Josh and Maranda Stone, a happily married couple from North Georgia who had big dreams of completing the AT in 2016.
 We dreamed about a thru hike for some time, and we were finally able to make it happen this year!
 From March to August, we walked our way from Georgia to Maine and had the time of our lives!
 We hope to continue to share our wisdom and crazy stories with you here, so stay tuned!